Wilson9512/lunar-ts/README.md

 ## Philosophy

 **Do one thing well.** If you need:
-- Just lunar dates, zodiac, and solar terms → Use ts-lunar
+- Just lunar dates, zodiac, and solar terms → Use lunar-ts
 - Complex calendar calculations, festivals, fortune telling → Use other libraries

 We believe in giving you building blocks, not a cathedral.
 Compose your own solution.